ksulima/Age_Detection_Convolutional_NN/README.md

 - Include some regularization techniques.
 - Use Data augmentation to mitigate overfitting.
 - Use some well-known convolutional networks with weights pre-trained on ImageNet to build model with higher performance.
-- Fine-tuning weights in a few top layers network.
+- VGG16 with all weights trainable.
 - Conclusions